josesousaribeiro/XAI-Benchmark/README.md

 ![alt text](https://github.com/josesousaribeiro/xai_benchmark/blob/main/General_Info/metodologia.png)

-xai_benchmark/General_Info/metodologia.pngll the information needed for a better understanding and reproducibility of the procedures performed in the research can be accessed directly on the notebook (Google Colab) available at root, as well as in the files folders.
+All the information needed for a better understanding and reproducibility of the procedures performed in the research can be accessed directly on the notebook (Google Colab) available at root, as well as in the files folders.